I’ve been listening to sermons for over 40 years now and attempting to preach for over 20 years.

 The question every preacher must answer is, “Am I preaching so that my people will know more or grow more?”

-People only grow spiritually when they are able to take the truths of the Bible and begin to practice them in their everyday lives.
-However, they’ll never take the steps that are unclear.
+People grow spiritually when they are able to take the truths of the Bible and apply them in their daily lives.
+But, they’ll never take the next step if the directions are unclear.
 That’s why the most important element of the sermon is the call to action.

 I never finish preparing a message without saying to myself, “So what!?”